 Testing New Student Dashboard

-I created a whole prototype to showcase the dashboard and whole journey, then tested it with PINTAR's internal and external stakeholders. due to time and other limitation, we couldn't test the new dashboard with actual student.
+I created a whole prototype to showcase the dashboard and whole journey, then tested it with PINTAR's internal and external stakeholders. due to time and other limitation, we couldn't test the new dashboard with actual students.

 Internal - We tested the design to our Learning and Degrees Ops team, as they are the closest to our real student